3DStreamingToolkit/docs-3dstk/large-scale.md

 ### Orchestrator and cloud scaling Web API

 To make it easier to spin up the necessary VMs for a 3DSTK server environment, a Web API endpoint has been provided.
-This will dynamically monitor the overall active users and capacity and decide when to create or delete pools of VMs inside Azure Batch to sustain a desired number of active users.
-Each pool creation will add the correct dependencies, install the custom applications, connect the VM to the signaling server and ensure that each application is ready for streaming.
+The API endpoints will create the pools and nodes, add the correct dependencies, install the custom applications, connect the VM to the signaling server and ensure that each application is ready for streaming.
 The Web API project uses `ASP.NET` and it requires [Visual Studio 2017](https://visualstudio.com/vs) (v15.7 or higher).

 Below is a sample snippet of the JSON input that can be provided: